IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 ## Argument reference
 Review the argument reference that you can specify for your resource.

 - `adminpassword` - (Optional, String)  The password for the database administrator.
-If not specified, an empty string is provided for the password and the user ID cannot be used.
-In this case, more users must be specified in a `user` block.
+Password must be between 15 and 32 characters in length and contain a letter and a number.
+The only special characters allowed are `-_`.
 - `auto_scaling` (List , Optional) Configure rules to allow your database to automatically increase its resources.
 Single block of autoscaling is allowed at once.

    - Nested scheme for `auto_scaling`: